-© 2015 Kainen, Escalera & McHale, P.C.
+© 2019 Kainen, Escalera & McHale, P.C.
 ALL RIGHTS RESERVED

-The information provided above is made available by Kainen, Escalera & McHale, P.C. for educational purposes only and should not be considered legal advice.
+The information provided in this Employer Guide is made available by Kainen, Escalera & McHale, P.C. for educational purposes only and should not be considered legal advice.
 This information should not be used as a substitute for seeking counsel from a licensed professional attorney in your state nor is it provided for the specific purpose of soliciting your business on any particular matter.
 It is not intended to provide specific advice or answers to your individual circumstances or legal questions.
 Reproduction or redistribution is permitted only with attribution to the source.